Frequently Asked Questions

 We do not send any information about the scholarship by mail, ALL

 information about the scholarship can be found online.

 Can you please mail me an application?

 We regret that we are unable to mail applications.
 However, they are accessible online and can be completed online.
-Please check the website to find out when this year’s application will become available.
+Applications are open October 31st to January 31st each year.

 How Do I Apply?

 The application is posted October 31st each year with the deadline being January 31st of the following year.
 Please bookmark this page for future application information.

 Do I need to send an official or unofficial transcript?

 An unofficial transcript will be accepted, providing the envelope is sealed and has the school stamp on it.